 With a firm focus on cohesion and consistency at the forefront of any release, the Rockschool Method is a musical pedagogy that we hope contributes to the production of confident, self-sufficient musicians; empowered with the knowledge and ability to see their musical decisions blossom into authentic musical expression.

-Moving on from last weeks’ deep dive into Rockschool Performance Pieces, we’re going to follow up with a thorough look at the Technical Exercises for Rockschool’s graded music exams.
+This week we’re going to take a thorough look at the Technical Exercises for Rockschool’s graded music exams.

 Depending on your instrument, grade and skill level, the demands on each burgeoning musician in this part of the performance will vary a fair bit, so we’re not going to focus on each discipline individually here.
 What this section seeks to develop can however be seen in more universal terms that every learner can relate to.